- About this policy

 - Making public realm improvements including reallocating existing road space for community use, such as seating for local businesses or pocket parks, gardens and play areas and piloting schemes that enable this.

-- Introducing 20 miles per hour zones and traffic management as default on roads identified in the Surrey Street Family Framework as having high importance for 'place'.
+- Introducing 20 miles per hour zones and traffic management as default on roads identified in the Surrey Street Family Framework as having an important 'place' function, meaning that these are our streets that act as important places for leisure, socialising, business or health, such as our high streets.

 Successful delivery of 'Planning for Place' will require strong links with other Policy areas, particularly Digital Connectivity, Active Travel and Personal Mobility, Demand Management for Cars and Demand Management for Goods Vehicles.

-- Community Vision for 2030: 'Everyone lives healthy, active and fulfilling lives, and makes good choices about their wellbeing';
+- Community Vision for 2030: aims to ensure that 'everyone lives healthy, active and fulfilling lives, and makes good choices about their wellbeing';

-- Health and Wellbeing Strategy: Supporting people to lead healthy lives by preventing physical ill-health and promoting physical wellbeing; Supporting people's mental health and emotional wellbeing by preventing mental ill-health and promoting emotional wellbeing; Supporting people to reach their potential by addressing the wider determinants of ill-health. (this is currently being updated).
+- Health and Wellbeing Strategy: aims to 'support people to lead healthy lives by preventing physical ill-health and promoting physical wellbeing; support people's mental health and emotional wellbeing by preventing mental ill-health and promoting emotional wellbeing; and supporting people to reach their potential by addressing the wider determinants of ill-health. (this document is currently being updated).

-- Surrey Climate Change Strategy: 'Shifting' to increased use of active modes.
+- Surrey Climate Change Strategy: aims to 'Shift' behaviour to increased use of active travel modes.

-- Healthy Streets for Surrey: creating streets which are safe and green, beautiful and resilient (this is currently being developed).
-This is our street design guidance that, once published, will set out our principles for street design in Surrey.
+- Healthy Streets for Surrey: creating streets which are safe and green, beautiful and resilient.
+This is our street design guidance that sets out our principles for street design in Surrey.
+To view the Healthy Streets for Surrey guidance, please request a copy by emailing email@example.com

 - LTN 1/20: Government design guidance for cycle infrastructure